jemmy512/book-notes/linux/linux-mem.md

     VM_BUG_ON(!IS_ENABLED(CONFIG_READ_ONLY_THP_FOR_FS) && !is_shmem);
     VM_BUG_ON(start & (HPAGE_PMD_NR - 1));

+/* CF.2 Allocating the New Huge Folio */
     result = alloc_charge_folio(&new_folio, mm, cc);
     if (result != SCAN_SUCCEED)
         goto out;

+/* CF.3.
+Preparing the New Folio */
     mapping_set_update(&xas, mapping);

     __folio_set_locked(new_folio);